Ivo-Balbaert/The_Way_to_Jai/book/19_Working_with_Strings.md

 ### 19.4.8 Strings as array views
 Because strings are essentially array views, you can manipulate .count and .data just as with array views, like in line (13) and following.

+### 19.4.9 Relative strings
+Just like relative pointers (see § 10.6), we can define strings in an array field of a struct relative to each other, see line (15).
+The options are: string~s8, string~s16, string~s32, string~s64.
+For a complete example, see howto 300_relative pointers.

 ## 19.5 String builder
 See *19.3_string_builder.jai*: